adamsilver/fdpb/09-an-expense-form.md

 ![Add another](.)

-Clicking the add another button creates new expense fields.
+Clicking the add another button creates a new set of expense fields.
 Pressing the remove button deletes the field.
 Users keep adding expenses and when they're finished, they can submit all of the expenses in one go.

 The degraded experience is the same, except clicking a button refreshes the page.